Ted's Hiking World Dinkey Lakes Reprise

 The cross-country going is easy

-The one steep downhill is negotiated without incident; and in less than an hour I do run into the main route that leads to First Dinkey Lake.
+The one steep downhill is negotiated without incident; and in less than an hour I do access the main route that leads to First Dinkey Lake.

 *